shmmsra/byoa/README.md

 # BYOA (Build Your Own AI) Assistant

-A native macOS desktop assistant application that enables you to use your own AI models for intelligent text processing and clipboard automation.
+A native cross-platform desktop assistant application that enables you to use your own/public AI models for intelligent text/image processing.
 Built with modern web technologies and native C++ for optimal performance.

 ## Features